UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 `spokePool` values in these events are all possible spoke pools that this deposit could have been from.
 Note: old SpokePools must be considered so upgrades don't block old deposits from being relayed.

-Note: in the sections below, if the relay is considered to be invalid at any point, that relay will not be considered when constructing the bundle.
+Note: in the sections below, if the relay is considered to be invalid at any point, that relay must not be considered when constructing the bundle.

-For each FilledRelay event found earlier, a [FundsDeposited](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/SpokePool.sol#L67-L77) event should be found in one of the spoke pools for the originChainId where the following parameters match:
+For each `FilledRelay` event found earlier, a [FundsDeposited](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/SpokePool.sol#L67-L77) event should be found in one of the spoke pools for the originChainId where the following parameters match: